misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 This is good, in that it's less bureaucracy to deal with when writing your programs.
 However, this may let you shoot yourself in the foot.
 If you pass variables of the wrong type to a function, Python won't catch the error until the code tries doing something it can't do with the inputs.

+{% highlight python %}
+def subtract(x, y):
+  return x-y

+x = subtract("3", "2") # Will try to call subtract, and will throw error in the return x-y line
+{% endhighlight %}

 Additionally, since you don't have to declare if a function is void or if it returns something, the language won't check to make sure you didn't forget to return something.

 {% highlight python %}